The Inner Game of Performance

 Performance Consultants is the leading global provider for transformational coaching and leadership development.

-The Coaching for Performance training programme holds triple accreditation in recognition of its world-class design and delivery.
+The Coaching for Performance training program holds triple accreditation in recognition of its world-class design and delivery.
 It is accredited by the International Coaching Federation (ICF) and has been recognized by the Association of Coaching (AC), and the European Mentoring and Coaching Council (EMCC).